About the City of San Luis Obispo

 - Thursday Night Farmers’ Market brings the lively community together with fresh produce, crafts, barbecue, street food and live entertainment to Downtown San Luis Obispo.

-- San Luis Obispo Wine Country lies 15 minutes south of Downtown, putting thirty premier wineries within easy reach.
+- San Luis Obispo Wine Country located only 15 minutes south of Downtown, putting thirty premier wineries within easy reach.

 - Hearst Castle, William Randolph Hearst’s elaborate Central Coast summer home, stands in solitary splendor 45 minutes north.

-Hikers, mountain-bikers, cyclists and equestrians have access to an abundance of trails maintained in the city’s parks, canyons and mountains all over the city.
+Hikers, mountain bikers, cyclists, and equestrians have access to an abundance of trails maintained in the city’s parks, canyons and mountains throughout the city.
 At the beach, surfing, kayaking, whale watching and boogie-boarding are favorites.
-For pure relaxation, spas have tapped the area’s mineral-rich natural hot springs.
+For pure relaxation, local spas have tapped into the area’s mineral-rich natural hot springs.
+Between the local golf courses, Cal Poly sporting events, and explorable open spaces, SLO features a host of options for recreational activities.

 San Luis Obispo offers a wide range of accommodations including small, independent inns, large chain hotels, romantic wine country B&Bs and family-friendly, name-brand motels, causing any traveler feel at home in SLO.